timvideos/HDMI2USB-numato-opsis-docs/info/video-info-faq.md

 the pins on the device is the major factor that affects the maximum resolution supported on that connector.

-To increase the available bandwidth both HDMI (always 3) and [DisplayPort] (between 1 and 4) use multiple sets of pins.
+To increase the available bandwidth both protocols use multiple sets of pins, with [HDMI] always using 3 pairs and [DisplayPort] using between 1 and 4 pairs.
 Due to the high bit rates there is also roughly 20% overhead in the wire encoding protocol meaning that only 80% of the bandwidth is available to transmit video data.
 There is also some other overheads as there are a number of extra pixels transmitted which don't end up actually displayed on the screen.

 This can make things quite confusing because bandwidth numbers can be quoted as individual pin or total bandwidth in either raw bandwidth (bit rate) or the